AndreJorgeLopes/taste.io-ratings-scraper/README.md

 # Note:

-To get your taste.io authentication token, follow these steps:
+To get your taste.io authentication token, follow these steps (changes every 8 days (you can check that date in the cookies field "token")):

 1. Log in to your taste.io account.
 2. Open the Developer Tools in your browser (usually by pressing F12).